-When I think of Robert Stewart, I can almost taste the tooth-ache sweet blackcurrant cordial poured into tiny porcelain teacups from a glass pot with a green plastic lid that attached with a concertina of plastic.
-It had a spout that opened with a button, and in my head, I can hear the ‘thunk’ of the lid as I poured the cordial out.
+When I think of Robert Stewart, I can almost taste the tooth-ache sweet blackcurrant cordial.
+It was always poured into my tiny porcelain teacups from a glass pot with a green plastic lid that attached with a concertina of plastic.
+It had a spout that opened with a button, and in my head, I can still hear the ‘thunk’ of the lid as I poured the cordial out.

 The tissues fell around the room like snow, and it was fun until Nan came in.
 When I saw the look of horror on her face, I pre-empted her anger with: “It wasn’t me, Nanny, it was Robert Stewart.”